-In order to face the digital transformation, experts are needed who can consider the challenges of technology and business together and use their knowledge of technological and social dynamics to develop broad and long-term scenarios for the benefit of society.
+To face digital transformation, experts are needed who can look at the challenges of technology and business jointly and use their knowledge of technological and societal dynamics to develop broad, long-term scenarios for the benefit of society.

-In a total of four specialization fields, Master's students can focus on sociological-ethical, economic and administrative issues in a project-related manner.
-The courses offered focus on ethics and innovation, scientific methodological competence, futurology, digital business models, and digital politics & society.
+In its four areas of specialization, master's students can focus on sociological-ethical, economic, and administrative issues on a project-by-project basis.
+In particular the study program offerss focus on ethics and innovation, scientific methodological competence, futurology, digital business models, and digital politics & society.

-In the track, questions about values, decisions and agency in the age of their digitalizability and i.e. the overtaxing and dwindling relevance of human actors are negotiated.
-Questions of decision-making (also and especially when it is done by self-learning software) play as much a role as the reconstitution of media societies by artificial intelligence or the position of humans in a world that may soon know more intelligent agents than themselves.
-This track is also significant in terms of technology acceptance, but even more so for the social acceptance of technology consequences.
+This track handles questions about values, decisions and acting power in the age of its digitalization involving the overloading and dwindling relevance of human actors.
+Questions of decision-making (especially when it is done by self-learning software) play as much a role as the reconstitution of media societies by artificial intelligence or the position of humans in a world that may soon know more intelligent agents than themselves.
+Furthermore, his track is significant in terms of technology acceptance, but even more so for the social acceptance of the consequences of technology.

-The track is dedicated to future scenarios, speculations and innovations and the markets and cultures they create.
-Crucial for this master is the insight that anticipation of social dynamics of the next decades has become the essential core competence of future decision makers and intellectuals.
-Medium- to long-term planning in political, infrastructural, administrative, etc. respects will therefore be a future-oriented task.
-Therefore, medium to long-term planning in political, infrastructural, administrative, etc. respects will require future-oriented knowledge and research that does not stop at the boundaries of scientific disciplines.
+The track is dedicated to the presence of future scenarios, speculations and innovations and its created markets and cultures.
+Crucial to this master's degree is the insight that anticipating the societal dynamics of the next decades has become the essential core competence of future decision-makers and intellectuals.
+Medium- to long-term planning in political, infrastructural, administrative, etc. respects will therefore require future-oriented knowledge and research, which does not halt at the borders of scientific disciplines.

 Because DS is an mostly English-language graduate program, very good English language skills at C1 level are required.
 German language proficiency is desirable, but not a mandatory admission requirement.
 If there is a request to take courses from our other graduate programs, German teaching formats may be available to you.